 |Types (Families) of Starfish for Harlequin shrimp (Food Menu)|

 Basically, Hymenocera Picta will eat almost any starfish you give them.
+The harlequin might eat the Serpent (Brittle) star as well if it gets hungry.

 Interesting fact: Biologists noticed that Harlequin shrimp responded rapidly to fast-moving specimens.
 However, their response and time to initiate feeding on the comparatively slower-moving species of starfish were much slower.